 What does the check engine light mean on a Porsche?

-Porche check engine light comes on when the On-Board Diagnostic (OBD) system detects a problem.
-“Fault of the engine control system” and “Check Engine Visit workshop” error messages may also come up on the dashboard.
+Porsche check engine light comes on when the On-Board Diagnostic (OBD) system detects a problem.
+“Fault of the engine control system” and “Check Engine Visit workshop” error messages may also appear on the dashboard.

-Porsche check engine light may come on for something as simple as a loose gas cap.
-Still, it can also indicate an engine, transmission, or Evaporative Emission Control System (EVAP) problem.
+A Porsche check engine light may come on for something as simple as a loose gas cap.
+Still, it can indicate an engine, transmission, or Evaporative Emission Control System (EVAP) problem.